 To illustrate the Two Second Indicator in action, let’s briefly examine the stock market’s latest internal profile.

-Another way you can use the Two Second Indicator is to wait until after there has been a stock market correction, then watch to see if the new 52-week lows on both exchanges start shrinking once a bottom has been established in the major indices.
 Once the new lows shrink to below 40 for several consecutive days, while new highs steadily increase (preferably to a 3-to-1 or greater ratio versus new lows), you can reasonably infer that sellers have been cleared out of the market and that the bulls are back in control of the dominant intermediate-term trend.
 But as long as there are 40 or more stocks making new 52-week lows each day, it’s generally a good idea to play it safe and avoid plunging back in with both hands.

 As our growth investing expert Mike Cintolo has pointed out, “One of the big secrets to investing is to avoid making huge mistakes, and if you stay in gear with the trends and the action of the leaders, you’re guaranteed never to miss out on a major upmove or to stay bullish during a prolonged drop—and that fact alone puts you ahead of 80% of investors.”